2010 United States Senate special election in Massachusetts: Appointment

+Seven days before his death, Senator Ted Kennedy communicated his desire to amend state law so that upon a U.S. Senate vacancy, the governor could appoint a senator to serve until the ensuing special election.
+Kennedy also asked that Governor Deval Patrick obtain the personal pledge of whoever he appointed to replace Kennedy that said appointee would not become a candidate in the ensuing special election.

-A bill previously pending before the legislature, filed by State Rep. Robert Koczera of New Bedford in January 2009, proposed to permit the governor to appoint a senator; to enjoin the governor from appointing a candidate in a subsequent special election; and to permit the appointment date to occur only after the filing deadline for the special election had passed.
+A bill filed by State Rep. Robert Koczera of New Bedford in January 2009 proposed to permit the governor to appoint a senator; to enjoin the governor from appointing a candidate in a subsequent special election; and to permit the appointment date to occur only after the filing deadline for the special election had passed.
 Governor Patrick said he would push the General Court to pass the bill, and that he would sign it into law.
 The General Court held its first hearing on the legislation on September 9.

-The Massachusetts House of Representatives approved legislation to give Governor Patrick the power to appoint an interim senator on September 17, 2009, by a 95–58 vote.
+On September 17, 2009, the Massachusetts House of Representatives voted 95-58 to give the governor the power to appoint an interim senator.
 The Massachusetts Senate approved the measure on September 22, 2009, by a vote of 24 to 16, and both houses of the General Court gave final approval to the bill on September 23.

 On September 24, 2009, Patrick appointed Paul G. Kirk, former Democratic National Committee chairman and aide to Ted Kennedy, to serve until the elected successor took office.
 Kennedy's two sons, Patrick J. Kennedy and Edward Kennedy, Jr., and his wife, Victoria Reggie Kennedy, had all expressed their preference for Kirk.
 Kirk was sworn into office on Friday, September 25, 2009.
 He pledged not to be a candidate in the special election.